 Finally, it’s time to put up the sale sign, get offers and sell the home.
 If only it were that easy.
 While it may not sound complicated at first thought, the process of selling a home has several aspects that sellers must consider to bring top dollar promptly.

 As difficult as it may be to believe, a slight misstep could end up costing you thousands.
-Read on to discover the top five mistakes Southern California home sellers make.
+Read on to discover the top five mistakes Greater Los Angeles home sellers make.

 It Takes Money to Make Money